Ludwig Guttmann: Later life

 Guttmann was appointed Officer of the Order of the British Empire (OBE) in the 1950 King's Birthday Honours, as "Neurological Surgeon in charge of the Spinal Injuries Centre at the Ministry of Pensions Hospital, Stoke Mandeville".
 On 28 June 1957, he was made an Associate Officer of the Venerable Order of Saint John.

 He was promoted to Commander of the Order of the British Empire (CBE) in 1960, and he was knighted by Queen Elizabeth II in 1966.

 In 1961, Guttmann founded the International Medical Society of Paraplegia, now the International Spinal Cord Society (ISCoS); he was the inaugural president of the society, a position that he held until 1970.
-He became the first editor of the journal, Paraplegia (now named Spinal Cord).
+He became the first editor of the journal Paraplegia (now named Spinal Cord).
 He retired from clinical work in 1966 but continued his involvement with sport.

 Guttmann had a heart attack in October 1979, and died on 18 March 1980 at the age of 80.
+He is buried at the Bushey Jewish Cemetery, about 23 km NW of London.

 Legacy

-Stoke Mandeville Stadium, the National Centre for Disability Sport in the United Kingdom, was developed by him alongside the hospital.